UPPMAX/R-python-julia-matlab-HPC/docs/R/load_runR.rst

    .. tab:: UPPMAX

-     Check all available Python versions with:
+     Check all available R versions with:

       .. code-block:: sh

-          $ module avail python
+          $ module avail R

    .. tab:: HPC2N

-      Check all available version Python versions with:
+      Check all available version R versions with:

       .. code-block:: sh

-         $ module spider Python
+         $ module spider R

-      To see how to load a specific version of Python, including the prerequisites, do
+      To see how to load a specific version of R, including the prerequisites, do

       .. code-block:: sh

-         $ module spider Python/<version>
+         $ module spider R/<version>

-      Example for Python 3.9.5
+      Example for R 4.0.4 (recommended version)

       .. code-block:: sh

-         $ module spider Python/3.9.5
+         $ module spider R/4.0.4

 .. admonition:: Output at UPPMAX as of March 9 2022
    :class: dropdown